FRR-MAD/frr-mad/README.md

 backend
 ├──internal/
 │  └── exporter/                    # This is the exporter system
-│       ├── anomalyExporter.go      # Attaches to exporter object and exporter anomaly data
+│       ├── anomalyExporter.go      # Attaches to exporter object and exports anomaly data
 │       ├── main.go                 # Initializes the exporter object
-│       └── metricsExporter.go      # Attaches to exporter object and exports frr metrics
+│       └── metricsExporter.go      # Attaches to exporter object and exports FRR metrics
 ```

 ## Frontend Structure